Skip to main content

 Table of Contents

-When working in enterprise environments with AWS, one of the recurring challenges is third-party connectivity: vendors, partners, customers, or even internal legacy systems operating outside our control.
+When working in enterprise environments with AWS, one of the recurring challenges is third-party connectivity: vendors, partners, customers, or even internal legacy systems operating outside your control.
 In an ideal world, every party would have a unique, well-planned IP address space.
 In practice, this rarely happens.

-The problem is well-known: we cannot guarantee that third-party CIDR ranges won’t overlap with ours.
+The problem is well-known: we cannot guarantee that third-party CIDR ranges won’t overlap with yours.
 And when there’s overlap, direct IP connectivity simply doesn’t work — routing tables can’t distinguish between a local destination and a remote one if both share the same range.

 In on-premises networks, this problem is commonly solved with SNAT and DNAT on a border firewall or router.
 The device translates source and destination addresses, creating a bridge between two otherwise incompatible address spaces.
 It’s a mature, well-understood pattern.